Serkan-Iskender/9GAG-Toolkit/README.md

 # Features
 **This plugin with improvements for the 9GAG website:**

+ - It changes the interface drastically.
+It allows you to see the content in a wider, modern and simple interface.
- - Sets the interface to dark theme and almost completely changes the look (dark theme for now only)
+ - Sets the default interface to dark theme.
+If you wish, you can choose the light theme.
  - Hides ad spaces
  - Makes video controls visible
  - Changes the font